Plymouth, North Carolina: History

 The Moratuc tribe of American Indians was living in a large settlement on Welch Creek near the current Domtar pulp mill site in 1585 when the area was explored by English settlers.
 Moratuc was an Indian name for the Roanoke River.
-The Moratuc were probably an Algonquian tribe, but there is debate that they may have been Iroquois.
+The Moratuc tribe were probably an Algonquian tribe, but there is debate that they may have been Iroquois.

 Plymouth was established in 1787 by Arthur Rhodes on 100 acre of his Brick House plantation he subdivided into 172 lots.
 Note that "Brickhouse" is a common local patronym.
 In 1790, the North Carolina General Assembly named Plymouth a "port of delivery" and in 1808 it was named a "port of entry".
 The county seat of Washington County was moved to Plymouth from Lee's Mill, as Roper, North Carolina, was then known, by special act of the General Assembly on January 31, 1823.
 A new courthouse was completed by November 1824 on the same site where the present courthouse stands.
 It stood until 1862 when it caught fire and burned to the ground from a shell fired by a Union gunboat during bombardment of Plymouth.

 Plymouth has the historical distinction of being the site of the second-largest battle in North Carolina and its last Confederate victory, the Battle of Plymouth (1864), during the American Civil War.
-The Confederate ironclad warship CSS Albemarle — and its eventual sinking on October 27, 1864 while moored at a dock in Plymouth — are the centerpieces of this history.
+The Confederate ironclad warship CSS Albemarle — and its eventual sinking on October 27, 1864, while moored at a dock in Plymouth — are the centerpieces of this history.